Gordon Gilkey: Military service

 He retired from the United States Air Force in 1977 as a full colonel in the Air Force Reserves, where he was attached for many years to Defense Intelligence Agency (DIA).
 During active duty periods in the mid 1960s, he developed special projects for then-U.S. Secretary of Defense Robert McNamara and for the U.S. National War College.

 Later life and death

 Retiring from OSU in 1977, Gilkey served as curator of prints and drawings at the Portland Art Museum for the balance of his life.
 He brought his collection of over 7,000 prints to the museum, which he then built into a world-renowned inventory of over 25,000 works of art on paper.
 The museum's Vivian and Gordon Gilkey Center for the Graphic Arts was inaugurated in 1993.
 He was active as a curator up until his death in 2000.

 Gilkey died in Portland, Oregon at the age of 88.
-He is survived by his beloved granddaughter, the educational researcher and evaluator Elizabeth Mae (Liz) Gilkey.
-He died proud of his son, Gordon Spencer Gilkey (1950-2024), who was a brilliant home design and renovation expert who passed painlessly and living his best life in Mazatlán, Mexico.
+He is survived by his granddaughter, the educational researcher and evaluator Elizabeth Mae (Liz) Gilkey.
+He died proud of his son, Gordon Spencer Gilkey (1950-2024), who was a good home design and renovation expert who passed painlessly and living his best life in Mazatlán, Mexico.